openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

        the right to object and the right not to be subject to a decision based solely on automated processing.
-For example, Article 7 (1) of GDPR states that in situations where the processing of data is based on consent, the controller shall be able to demonstrate that the data subject has consented to the processing of his or her personal data
+For example, Article 7 (1) of GDPR states that in situations where the processing of data is based on consent, the controller shall be able to demonstrate that the data subject has consented to the processing of his or her personal data.

-1. Certification: Certification in the context of digital wallets relates to the formal evaluation of products according to standards such as Common Criteria.
+1. **Certification**: Certification in the context of digital wallets relates to the formal evaluation of products according to standards such as Common Criteria.
 It is closely associated with the Legislation Compliance topic since digital wallet regulations in some cases include specific certification requirements.
 This guide does not intend to list all applicable certification criteria for all use cases in all jurisdictions.
 Instead, it provides a list of questions that a wallet designer should be able to answer relating to the certification compliance of their wallet for its intended usage scenarios including:

-    1. Compliance with regulations: The wallet complies with national or regional certification requirements.
+    1. **Compliance with regulations**: The wallet complies with national or regional certification requirements.
 For example the eIDAS Revision regulation, where EUDI Wallet certification is mandatory.

-    1. Components to be certified and/or attested to:
+    1. **Components to be certified and/or attested to**:

         1. Does the digital wallet mobile app have to be certified, and to which certification standard?
 If so, is the digital wallet certified?

         1. Does the secure element in the mobile device have to be certified, and to which certification standard?
 If so, is the secure element certified?
-For example: Common Criteria or GlobalPlatform certification
+For example: Common Criteria or GlobalPlatform certification.

         1. Does the digital wallet backend have to be certified, and to which certification standard?
 For
-           example: ISO 27001 audit
+           example: ISO 27001 audit.

         1. Are there any other components in the digital wallet eco-system to be certified, and to which certification standard?
 If so, are the other components certified?
-For example: HSMs that are Common Criteria or FIPS 140-3 certified
+For example: HSMs that are Common Criteria or FIPS 140-3 certified.

-    1. Evidence of certification:
+    1. **Evidence of certification**:

-        1. The digital wallet provider must supply evidence to the holder that its certification is up to date
+        1. The digital wallet provider must supply evidence to the holder that its certification is up to date.

         1. Is there a certification body (in the applicable country/region) that publishes lists of certified digital wallets?